-Disks or logical units (LUNs) are assigned to clusters by recording the name of the cluster on the disk (or LUN).
+Disks or logical units (LUNs) are assigned to a cluster by recording the name of the cluster on the disk (or LUN).
 Thus, if any disk is accessible (via a Fibre Channel connection) from nodes in different clusters, then those clusters must have unique names.
 When members of a cluster send messages to each other, they identify their cluster via the cluster ID.
-Thus, if two clusters will be sharing the same network for communications, then they must have unique cluster IDs.
-In the case of multiOS clusters, both the names and IDs must be unique if the clusters share a network.
+Cluster names and IDs must be unique.